tarbell-project/tarbell/tarbell/docs/managingprojects.rst

 Switch to a project with `tarbell switch <projectname>`
 ----------------------------------------

-You can be in any directory.
+You can be in any directory, but the project must be in your default Tarbell projects directory.

 Run preview server with `tarbell serve`
 ---------------------------------------

-You must be in a Tarbell project directory.
+You must be in a Tarbell project directory to run Tarbell serve.

 Update a project's base template with `tarbell update`
 ------------------------------------------------------